 Growing Bottlebrush Safely

 Still, the question remains: is bottlebrush safe to grow in Florida?
 The answer – yes!
 Specifically, red bottlebrush is entirely safe and recommended as a Florida-Friendly landscape plant.
 However, weeping bottlebrush should be avoided due to its documented risk of invasiveness.
-Unless grown indoors or in an enclosed greenhouse, weeping bottlebrush plants already in the landscape should be monitored for spread or, preferably, removed.
+Unless grown indoors or in an enclosed greenhouse, weeping bottlebrush plants already in the landscape should be monitored for spread or, if located near a natural area, removed.
 If you have a weeping bottlebrush in your landscape, keep an eye on the UF/IFAS Assessment; this species will be re-evaluated soon for an updated invasiveness conclusion, meaning it could be deemed as invasive.

 Note: unless otherwise mentioned, images are property of UF/IFAS.